 Fun Fact: The same phenomenon in the southern hemisphere is called the Aurora Australis.
 There have been more Auroras visible in recent years due to increased solar activity.

 The idea of visiting these famous mountains, which are some of the few in December to have snow on them, will excite literature lovers.
 This setting inspired the great CW Lewis to write The Chronicles of Narnia.

 Who knows, hiking these trails may present the sighting of Mr. Tumnus the Faun or Jadis the White Witch.

 Attend Meath Bru Na Boinne for the Winter Solstice

-The winter solstice happens on December 21, 2022, and the best place to be when this happens is Meath Bru Na Boinne.
-Unfortunately, you need to be selected via lottery to visit the ancient burial mound on the morning of the solstice or one of the adjacent days.
+The winter solstice happens on December 21, 2023, and the best place to be when this happens is Meath Bru Na Boinne.
+Unfortunately, you need to be selected via lottery to visit the ancient burial mound on the morning of the winter solstice or one of the adjacent days.

 At the time of the solstice, light enters the chamber where you are situated, making for a somewhat spiritual and very special experience.
-Only 60 tickets are issued from thousands of applications, so count yourself lucky if you do manage to get in.
+Only 60 tickets are issued out of thousands of applications, so count yourself lucky if you do manage to get in.

 Dates: 21 December